-The events of Virginia (Ginny's) life during these years are described narratively throughout the glossary, in the definitions and in her biography on pp. 1-10.
+The events of Virginia (Ginny's) life during these years are described narratively throughout the glossary, in the definitions and in her biography on pp. 1-10 of the glossary.

 Virginia auditions for DJ Joltin' Jim McCoy at Radio Station WINC, Winchester.
 She wins a regular spot on McCoy's Saturday broadcast.